Raphael-Hemme/roboducky-backend/README.md

 Currently roboducky is still in pre-release (v.
 0.8 or 0.9? ;) ).
 Once the list of WIP is implemented, it will be happy to meet you.

-Thanks a lot to the whole staff and especially to @MyElectricSheep for the guidance and inspiration for this project!
+Thanks a lot to the whole staff and especially to @Electric_Sheep for the guidance and inspiration for this project!